BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_FOUNDATION/civicbase-authentication-security.md

-# CosmicSyncCore and SharedSpheres: Authentication and Security
+# CivicBase and SharedSpheres: Authentication and Security

 ## Authentication